Application process for bus accreditation

 National police certificate/s

-- Individual applicant - an original national police check certificate for the individual applicant.
-National police checks must be obtained from Victoria Police.
+- Individual applicant - an original national police check certificate (from Victoria Police) for the individual applicant.

-- For all other applicants - an original national police check certificate for each relevant person.
-National police checks must be obtained from Victoria Police.
+- For all other applicants - an original national police check certificate (from Victoria Police) for each relevant person.

 (not applicable to individual applicants)